My Jerusalem: Places I Love In This Timeless City

 In January, I visited Jerusalem again.
-I went to all my favorite places – attractions, restaurants and coffee shops, and even my favorite hotel in town.
+I spent little more than 48 hours in Jerusalem this time, but since i know the city well already, I went to all my favorite places – attractions, restaurants and coffee shops, and even my favorite hotel in town.
 I finally visited some of the most iconic attractions in the city – it was about time I did so.
 And I took the time to wander around, and ended up in some really cute squares away from all the chaos and crowds.

 Exploring the historical landmarks

 A city like Jerusalem is packed with attractions, and it would be impossible to visit them all (and actually enjoy them) in just one go.
 Picking what to see isn’t easy, in a city that has so much history and culture.
 That’s why I am always a bit surprised when I hear people say that they intend to go there on just a day trip from Tel Aviv.

 To each their own, I guess.
 But if anybody asks for my opinion, I will say not to do it that way.
 Jerusalem is simply too special to be dismissed in just a day.
 It took me four visits to explore the most famous attractions, and even then I yearn to go back and see more.

 Here are some of the places I visited on my fourth trip to Jerusalem.
 Some I had never seen before, and one I had, but I felt compelled to return to.

 Temple Mount may well be the most iconic place to visit in Jerusalem.
 It’s the classic image one thinks of whenever hearing the word Jerusalem; the one shown by the media whenever they speak of the city.
 Yet, I only made it there on the very last day of my fourth visit.